 9.2 Not later than the date which the candidate wishes to vary.

-10. On receipt of an extension request in accordance with the provisions of paragraph 9 hereof the relevant Head of Department shall, in consultation with the Internal Examiner for the module, determine whether an extension should be permitted and if so what period such an extension should cover, and shall inform the student of the outcome of the extension request no more than ten working days after the receipt of the request for an extension.
+10. On receipt of an extension request in accordance with the provisions of paragraph 9 hereof the relevant Dean of School shall, in consultation with the Responsible Examiner for the module, determine whether an extension should be permitted and if so what period such an extension should cover, and shall inform the student of the outcome of the extension request no more than ten working days after the receipt of the request for an extension.

 Impaired Performance Claims and Student Disciplinary Procedures